LELEC210X/LELEC210X/INSTALL.md

 ```

-### Host - Installation of STM32CubeIDE
+### Host - Installation of STM32CubeIDE and STM32CubeMX

-In order to program and configure the MCU, we will use the _STM32CubeIDE_ software from ST.
+In order to program and configure the MCU, we will use the _STM32CubeIDE_ and _STM32CubeMX_ softwares from ST.
-To download the installer, go to the following [website](https://www.st.com/en/development-tools/stm32cubeide.html)
-and select the latest version of the installer for your **host operating system**.
+To download the installers, go to the following websites ([_STM32CubeIDE_](https://www.st.com/en/development-tools/stm32cubeide.html) - [_STM32CubeMX_](https://www.st.com/en/development-tools/stm32cubemx.html)), scroll down to the download section and select the latest version of the installer **for your host operating system**.
-You might be asked to create an account.
+You will be asked to create an account.
 You can then proceed to the download and installation.

-### Ubuntu - STM32Cube IDE additional package
+### Ubuntu - STM32CubeIDE additional package

-If Ubuntu is your host system and thus STM32CubeIDE is installed on it, you might need to install a package in order to flash the MCU.
+If Ubuntu is your host system and thus _STM32CubeIDE_ is installed on it, you might need to install a package in order to flash the MCU.
 To do so:

 ```bash
 sudo apt-get install libncurses5